 Pause at the top of the push-up and use one hand to tap or hit the other.
 Change hands with each rep. That short break helps improve balance and makes the exercise more isometric, which is a great way to build strength.

-6. Push-ups with touch on the shoulder
+6. Push-ups for Beginners with touch on the shoulder

 These types of push-ups are great because they have a slightly wider grip, being better to optimize balance.